razzfox/dotfiles/readme.md

 Install
 ----
-Run 'install/dotfiles/install.sh'.
+Run 'install.sh'.
 That will symlink everything from 'user' to your home from default and from the directory of your system $ID.
-Run any other install script in 'install' to install that program, or initialize its settings.
+Run any other install script in 'install' to install that program, or initialize its settings (including Bash).

 Explanations
 ----